Bedford Bank (Bedford, IN)

 Cause Details

-Heavy withdrawals triggered by runs on Chicago banks and the attendant loss of promised assistance
+Heavy withdrawals driven by runs elsewhere (notably on Chicago banks) and loss of promised assistance, producing a run on the Bedford Bank.

 Newspaper Excerpt